-To remove dust or dirt, use a soft, dry, lint-free cloth.

-To remove stubborn dirt, use a soft cloth moistened with water and mild soap.
-Do not spray liquid directly on the projector.
+- To remove dust or dirt, use a soft, dry, lint-free cloth. - To remove stubborn dirt, use a soft cloth moistened with water and mild soap.

 Caution: Do not use wax, alcohol, benzene, paint thinner, or other chemicals to clean the projector case.
 These can damage the case.
-Do not use canned air, or the gases may leave a residue.